zbpatel/AlexaGameBuddy/README.md

 respective owners.
 I enjoy playing all of the games this app supports, and I wanted to make a tool that might be fun for other people who enjoy them as much as I do.

+In addition, part of this rebuild was to move the skill onto the new interaction model in the hopes of increasing the usability of the skill (and maybe fixing that old issue with the number 2)